Judicial Yuan

-The Judicial Yuan (司法院 (Sīfǎ Yuàn, Su-hoat Īⁿ)) is the judicial branch of the government of the Republic of China on Taiwan.
-It runs a Constitutional Court and oversees all systems of courts of Taiwan, including ordinary courts like the supreme court, high courts, district courts as well as special courts like administrative courts and disciplinary courts.
-By Taiwanese law, the Judicial Yuan holds the following powers:
+The Judicial Yuan (司法院 (Sīfǎ Yuàn, Su-hoat Īⁿ)) is the judicial branch of the Republic of China.
+It functions as the Constitutional Court and oversees the courts of Taiwan, including the ordinary courts such as the Supreme Court, high courts, and district courts as well as special courts like administrative, and disciplinary courts.
+The Judicial Yuan holds the following powers: